bediger4000/interviewquestions/README.md

   * Merge two sorted linked lists
   * Find the middle item in a linked list
   * Reverse a linked list in place.
 Another old, familiar face.
-  * Is a list palindromic?
+  * Is a singly-linked list palindromic?
   * The classic "XOR next and previous pointers", harder to do in type safe Go.
   * Remove kth Last element of a list
   * Rotate a list by k elements
   * Swap every two nodes of a list
+  * Determine if a doubly-linked list is a palindrome
 * [RPN calculator](https://github.com/bediger4000/reverse-polish-problem) Reverse polish notation calculator.
 * [Collatz conjecture](https://github.com/bediger4000/collatz-conjecture-puzzle) question.
 * [Array rotation algorithms](https://github.com/bediger4000/array-rotation-algorithms), these come up a lot.